mtimkovich/bass/README.md

-# bass
+# Fret

-TUI for getting note name from string and fret on bass or guitar.
+TUI for getting note names from string and fret on bass or g*itar.